 The Edinburgh Fringe Festival has long been at the heart of our creative journey.
 Having been based in Edinburgh for many years, the city—and the festival—truly feels like home.
 It has also become the natural stage for the premiere of each of our original productions.
 This page is dedicated to showcasing and describing all of these works, as well as offering insights into what we’ve been creating and presenting each year.
 Here, you’ll find a curated selection of the shows we’ve produced, created, and co-produced over time.
 With more than a decade of continuous involvement at EdFringe, our presence reflects a deep and ongoing connection to this extraordinary festival.
 To explore our full archive of past performances, please visit our Past Events page.

-For EdFringe 2025, we are excited to bring back the same three beloved productions from last year—“Flamenco in Scotland,” “FlamenKids,” and “2FLAMENCO”—each one carefully reimagined and recreated as a brand-new experience.
+At EdFringe 2025, we brought back three of our most beloved productions—Flamenco in Scotland, FlamenKids, and 2FLAMENCO—each one carefully reimagined to offer a brand-new experience.

 At EdFringe 2024, we presented three of our standout productions: “Flamenco in Scotland,” “FlamenKids,” and “2FLAMENCO.”
 Building on their previous success, each show was reimagined and presented as a brand-new experience for our audiences.